Occupational Therapy (Pre-Registration) - MSc

-- Elective module (20 credits): You will be able to choose from a number of options on offer (these may change each year, depending on availability), for example: working with children, life transitions and occupation across the life course, palliative and end of life care, occupation-based social transformation, working with persons and families affected by acquired brain injury.
+- Elective module (20 credits): You will be able to choose from a number of options on offer (these may change each year, depending on availability), for example: transitions and occupation across the life course, working with people who are neurodiverse, working with individuals affected by dementia, occupation-based social transformation.

 - Research Methods (20 credits): This module will enable you to develop the research skills and knowledge necessary to undertake an independent research project.